 By their very nature, divorces force a couple into ‘win-lose’ negotiations.
 In most cases, one spouse gains at the other spouse’s expense.
 However, when it comes to taxes, a smart approach could lead to a lower tax bill for both spouses, resulting in more money in both sets of pockets.

 Lawrence Financial Planning is here for you when you need us most.
 We will always give you professional advice and walk with you every step of the way.
-We invite you to one of our monthly Divorce Workshops.
-Find the details on Facebook and Instagram, or visit our website.
+And if you’re ready to take the next step and work with a financial planner, you can learn more about how we work with clients right here.